max-carroll/ioc-ts-max/DEVELOPMENT.md

 ## Where would I extend this

-### Functionaly
+### Functionality

-- option for singleton on transient creation
+- Option for singleton on transient instances
-- consider a static or singleton option, so the container doesn't have to be passed where needed.
+- Consider a static or singleton container, so the container doesn't have to be passed where needed.
+- The ability to inect dependencies into dependencies, at the moment, I think it will just work for 1 layer, to make this I make sure that when I generate a new instance it passes in the container, so it may inject the depenencys into the instance it instantiates.

-### Generically
+### Library

 - Switch testing framework / or alter setup so that you can run the test with the debug test option rather than play - howerver this will suffice for now
 - Contributing.md - I would document which scripts do what in the package.json